-A Graphic Novel can be defined as any self-contained story in a single binding that uses a comic book-like page layout.
+A Graphic Novel can be defined as any self-contained story in a single binding that uses a sequential art panel layout.
 The collection comprises titles that are not suitable for younger readers

 Ages 18+ catering to a range of reading levels and cognitive abilities.